scotthelm/fencepost/README.md

     rails g fencepost_config

-This creates a yaml map of your models.
+This creates a yaml map of your models in

+`<your app>/config/initializers/fencepost.rb`.

 Here is where you can edit the allowable attributes for your models.
 In the 80/20 rule, this would be the %80.
 Removing attributes in the configuration yaml lets you set reasonable defaults for strong parameter behavior.

 ## Usage